oadramsha/FocusNudge/README.md

 ▹ Daily Reminder: Choose to receive a daily reminder urging you to complete your weekly goal and stay focused!

-▹ Smart Management: Let FocusNudge analyze your weekly patterns and determine your best time for productovity!
+▹ Smart Management: Let FocusNudge analyze your weekly patterns and determine your best time for productivity!

-▹ Toggles: Personalize your FocusNudge app with different accent colors, change your session lenghts, set new progress goals.
+▹ Toggles: Personalize your FocusNudge app with different accent colors, change your session lengths, set new progress goals.

 Backend: Uses CoreData as a local persistent storage layer to manage and retrieve user data (focus sessions, mood logs, distractions, goal completions) through NSManagedObjectContext for entity creations, fetching, updating, and deleting data.
 Integrated with SwiftUI views for real time updates.